History of Change Management

 - Change Management Plans are developed to support a project to deliver a change.
 It is typically created during the planning stage of a Change Management Process.

 Here is a great resource for an overview of effective change models, methodologies, and frameworks.
 You’ll find theories such as the McKinsey’s change management framework, John Kotter’s change management model, the Prosci ADKAR process, and the Deming Cycle.

 8 Essential Steps for an Effective Change Management Process

-Your organization is constantly experiencing change.
-Whether caused by new technology implementations, process updates, compliance initiatives, reorganization, or customer service improvements, change is constant and necessary for growth and profitability.
-A consistent change management process will aid in minimizing the impact it has on your organization and staff.
+All organizations constantly experience change, whether caused by new technology implementations, process updates, compliance initiatives, reorganization, or customer service improvements.
+But, this isn’t necessarily negative — in fact, change is often necessary for growth and profitability.
+A consistent change management process will aid in minimizing the negative impact of change on your organization and staff.

 1. Identify What Will Be Improved

 Since most change occurs to improve a process, a product, or an outcome, it is critical to identify the focus and to clarify goals.
 This also involves identifying the resources and individuals that will facilitate the process and lead the endeavor.
 Most change systems acknowledge that knowing what to improve creates a solid foundation for clarity, ease, and successful implementation.